 A brachial plexus injury is an injury to the network of nerves running from the spinal cord to the chest, shoulder, arm, and hand.
 If your child has suffered a brachial plexus injury and is now facing numbness, weakness, or paralysis, you need to contact a Maryland brachial plexus birth injury attorney today.
-The experienced lawyers at the Law Offices of Randolph Rice can help determine if you have a medical malpractice claim.
+The experienced lawyers at the Rice, Murtha & Psoras can help determine if you have a medical malpractice claim.
 Call (410) 694-7291 today to schedule a free consultation.

 Disabilities From Brachial Plexus Birth Injuries

 Depending on the location of the nerve damage, brachial plexus injuries can affect a portion of the arm or the entire limb.
 An injured infant often faces medical complications such as weakened limbs, numbness in the extremities, pain, and, if the brachial plexus injury is severe, complete and irreversible paralysis in the arm.